feg2007/scRNAseq_pipeline/README.md

 ### 4. `REF_GENOME` (r)
 Path to the reference genome to be used for the analysis. (*Note that this is the path to the directory and not the genome fasta itself.*) This needs to be generated using STAR or even through RSEM.
 See their respecitve documentation for more details ([STAR](https://github.com/alexdobin/STAR), [RSEM](https://deweylab.github.io/RSEM/rsem-prepare-reference.html)).

-Once these parameters are correctly set, you can execute the master_RNA.sh script, and it will in turn utilize the run_RNA.sh script for processing each sample.
+Once these parameters are correctly set, you can execute the master_RNA.sh script, and it will in turn utilize the `Run_RNA.sh` script for processing each sample.
 Remember to ensure that the SLURM scripts have the necessary permissions for execution (```chmod +x script_name.sh```).

 ## Contributing
 If you find any bugs or would like to improve the pipeline, please create an issue or submit a pull request.